time-link/timelink-docs/docs/index.md

 The [tutorial](05%20Timelink/timelink-docs/docs/2_Tutorial/index.md)  provides a step by step guide on how to transcribe your first historical information and process the information it contains in various ways.

+This documentation is available in source form at:  https://github.com/time-link/timelink-docs.git